 At this scale certain characteristics of controller A1 become clear.
-When varied individually the nonlinear spring coefficients, encoded in genes 80 to 115, have very little bearing on the performance of the agent, with fitness remaining high throughout.
-This seems to be because the extensions and velocities of the springs are very low (Figures 5c, 5f and 5i).
-As can be seen in Equation (7), the nonlinear effects are proportional to the cubes of these states.
-As the states are already well below zero, cubing them leads to only micro-effects.
+When varied individually, the nonlinear spring coefficients, encoded in genes 80 to 115, have very little bearing on the performance of the agent, with fitness remaining high throughout.
+This seems to be because the extensions and velocities of the springs are very low (Figure 5c, f, and i).
+As can be seen in Equation 7, the nonlinear effects are proportional to the cubes of these states.
+As the states are already well below zero, cubing them leads to only micro effects.
 It is worth mentioning here that this task may not even require nonlinearity in the network, although, as noted by Hauser et al. [12], the couplings between the MSDs in the network will introduce a certain amount of nonlinearity regardless of which spring model is used.

-One discovery which is slightly more surprising is that the genes which encode for the weights applied to the velocities of springs in the linear readout, genes 19 to 36, also have a relatively low effect on fitness.
+One discovery that is slightly more surprising is that the genes that encode for the weights applied to the velocities of springs in the linear readout, genes 19 to 36, also have a relatively low effect on fitness.
 A possible reason for this is that in general the inputs to the network increase along a ramp.
-The MSD elements will typically have highest velocity shortly after sensors being switched on or off, which can provoke a sharp change followed by a transient vibration, but gradual change at the inputs also drives gradual, i.e. low velocity, change in the network.
-As exampled in Figure 5i, the velocity states will, on average, be low and so the weights applied to them will be of relatively low importance.
+The MSD elements will typically have highest velocity shortly after sensors are switched on or off, which can provoke a sharp change followed by a transient vibration; but gradual change at the inputs also drives gradual (i.e., low-velocity) change in the network.
+As exampled in Figure 5i, the velocity states will, on average, be low, and so the weights applied to them will be of small importance.
 On the other hand, in our tests for memory capacity in this controller, we have seen that velocity encoding is advantageous in recovering memory effects.
-The other side of this coin is that incorrect velocity encoding will be disruptive of memory effects appearing at the network outputs, and indeed of behaviour in general.
-At this point we can only speculate, but it may be that although we see little effect when we perturb these weights individually, the effect of adjusting several simultaneously will be deleterious.
+The other side of this coin is that